 Source: beamingbaker.com

-Five minutes of prepping and 25 minutes of baking is all it takes for this crunchy and homemade granola to be ready.
+Five minutes prep and 25 minutes of baking is all it takes for this crunchy and homemade granola mix.

-With rice crisps, almonds, coconut chips, almond flour, and some spices and sweetener, this granola mix will disappear from your jar in no time.
+Made with rice crisps, almonds, coconut chips, almond flour, and some spices and sweetener.

-Cinnamon and maple syrup are used, but you can swap them for honey and vanilla sugar or whatever flavoring you desire.
+Substitute cinnamon and maple syrup for honey and vanilla sugar or whatever flavoring you desire.

 Per Serving: